MarekPikula/serenitycode.dev/content/post/2019/09/quartus-sv-gotchas/index.md

 If given output node should be driven by some other nodes depending on case, it should be visible in RTL.
 The hard way is to trace all the wires in full view.
-The easy way is to right click on the problematic node and select *Filter→Sources* (or *Shift+S*).
+The easy way is to right-click on the problematic node and select *Filter→Sources* (or *Shift+S*).

 This is particularly useful for verifying `case` statements.